Beer in Germany: Breweries

 While the beer market is weaker but more centralized in northern Germany, southern Germany has many smaller, local breweries.
 Almost half of all German breweries are in Bavaria, where the seven main breweries produce 158 e6USgal annually.
-In total, about 1,300 breweries in Germany produce over 5,000 brands of beer.
+5,000 different beer types are produced across 1,500 breweries in Destination Germany.
+Half of this number is found in Bavaria.

 The highest density of breweries in the world is found in Aufseß near the city of Bamberg, in the Franconia region of Bavaria, with four breweries and only 1,352 citizens.
 The Benedictine abbey Weihenstephan brewery (established in 725) is reputedly the oldest existing brewery in the world (brewing since 1040).

 In 2004, Oettinger replaced Krombacher as the best selling brand in Germany.

+Beer tax applies to the production or import of beer and beer-based mixed drinks.
+Exceptions include beer supplied free of charge by licensed breweries to employees and beer brewed by home or hobby brewers, up to 200 liters per calendar year.

 Alcohol content

 The alcohol-by-volume, or ABV, content of beers in Germany is usually between 4.7% and 5.4% for most traditional brews.
 Bockbier or Doppelbock (double Bockbier) can have an alcohol content of up to 16%, making it stronger than many wines.

+Children aged 14 to 15 may consume beverages containing up to 1.2% alcohol when accompanied by a parent or guardian.
+From age 16, they may purchase and consume such drinks without supervision.
+At 18, they are permitted to buy and consume all alcoholic beverages regardless of alcohol content.